cottsak/ControllerTests/README.md

-# mem-int-tests-localdb
+# ControllerTests

-Demo for mvc controller and webapi in-memory tests against a localdb mdf
+A package to simplify end-to-end testing for MVC and WebApi controllers while supporting legacy db schemas.

 ### Get the web site running